 Standards Quarter 1 SC.6.N.1.1 Define a problem from the sixth grade curriculum: use appropriate reference materials to support scientific understanding; plan and carry out scientific investigations of various types, such as systematic observations or experiments; identify variables; collect and organize data; interpret data in charts, tables, and graphics; analyze information; make predictions; and defend conclusions.
 SC.6.N.1.2 Explain the difference between an experiment and other types of scientific investigation, and explain the relative benefits and limitations of each.
-SC.6.N.1.4 Discuss; compare; and collar duration due to the systeminents, but also in creating explanations that fit wedence.
-SC.6.N.1.4 Explain that science involves creativity, not just in designing experiments, but also in creating explanations that fit wedence.
+SC.6.N.1.2 Explain the difference between an experiment, but also in creating explanations that fit wednee.
+SC.6.N.1.4 Decognize that science involves creativity, not plat in designing experiments, but also in creating explanations that fit wednee.
 SC.6.N.2.1 Distinguish science from other activities involving thought.
-SC.6.1.5.1 Recognize and explain that a scientific throwing is durable because it is open to change as new evidence or interpretations are encountered.
-SC.6.1.5.2 Explain that scientific throwing is durable because it is open to change as new evidence or interpretations and geno science is very or science is very or different than how its used in everyday life.
-SC.6.E.6.1 Describe and give examples of ways in which Earth's surface is built up and ion work by physical and chemical weathering, erosion, and deposition.
-SC.6.E.7.2 Investigate and apply how the cycling of water between the atmosphere and hydrosphere has an effect on weather patterns and climate.
-SC.6.E.7.2 Investigate and apply how the cycling of water between the atmosphere and hydrosphere has an effect on weather patterns and climate.
-SC.6.E.7.7 Explain that science is very and access and explained and hydrosphere.
-SC.6.E.7.7 Borsito and how inderactions among the geosphere, hydrosphere, cryosphere, atmosphere, and bigneters.
-Sci.6.E.7.9 Describe how global patterns such as the jet stream and ocean currents influence local weather in measurable terms such as tempe Quarter 2 SC.6.L.14.1 Describe and identify patterns in the hierarchical organization of organisms from atoms to molecules and cells to tissues to organs to organ systems to organisms.
+SC.6.4.1.5 Recognize and explain that a scientific throwing to durable because it is open to change as new evidence or interpretations are encountered.
+SC.6.4.1.2 Recognize and explain that a scientific throwing to durable because it is open to change as new evidence or interpretations are and give science and the types of ways in which Earth's surface is built up and tion drown by physical and chemical weathering, erosion, and deposition.
+SC.6.E.6.2 Recognize that there are a variety of different talamotifforms on Earth's surface, such as coastines, durea, rivers, mountains, glaciers, deltas, and lankes, and relate these landforms as they apply to Florida.
+Sc.6.E.7.2 Investigate and apply how the cycling of water between the atmosphere and hydrosphere has an effect on weather patterns and climate.
+SC.6.E.7.2 Resorbs and global patterns such as the jet stream and occean currents influence local weather in mesurable terms such as theme stream.
+Sc.6.E.7.2 Roserbs how global patterns such as the jet stream and occean currents influence local weather in mesurable terms such as temperature, air pressure, wind direction and speed, and humidity and pr Quarter 2 SC.6.L.14.1 Describe and identify patterns in the hierarchical organization of organisms from atoms to molecules and cells to tissues to organs to organ systems to organisms.
 SC.6.L.14.2 Investigate and explain the components of the scientific theory of cells (cell theory): all organisms are composed of cells (single-celled or multicellular), all cells come from pre-existing cells, and cells are the basic unit of life.